 Please enquire via the ENQUIRY button.

-The private villa comes with its own dedicated guide, chef and housekeeping, which gives you the benefit of an in-lodge experience, but with the privacy and flexibility you’d have in your own home, a huge bonus if you want to tailor game drives around your own times, and just have space all to yourself – because it is somewhere you’ll want to spend sufficient downtime, as both the suites and the outdoor spaces invite relaxation in the most elemental way.
-Outside a multi-level outdoor space made up of a wide dining deck, sunken fire pit, and pool surrounded by outward-looking loungers give you plenty of options to the scenery.
+The private villa comes with its own dedicated guide, chef and housekeeping, which gives you the benefit of an in-lodge experience, but with the privacy and flexibility you’d have in your own home – a huge bonus if you want to tailor game drives around your own times, and just have space all to yourself, important because the private villa is somewhere you’ll want to spend sufficient downtime, as both the suites and the outdoor spaces invite relaxation in the most elemental way.
+Outside, a multilevel outdoor space made up of a wide dining deck, sunken fire pit and pool surrounded by outward-looking loungers gives you plenty of options for areas where you can relax and take in the scenery.